-- 10. If those amendments are to apply only to England the Welsh Ministers would be placed at a disadvantage.
-The lack of a consistent approach for schools in these areas would have a detrimental effect in Wales. - 11.
+- 10. If those amendments are to apply only to England then the parents of children who live in Wales but who attend boarding academies in England, would be disadvantaged as there would not be a duty on local authorities to pay the boarding and lodging charges of such academies in the circumstances outlined above. - 11.
 This Legislative Consent Memorandum has therefore been laid, and the Legislative Consent Motion tabled, before the NAW for consideration.